 Modern mobile card games combine the appeal of tactical play with the adrenaline rush of random loot and deck building.
 It might seem like they’re dime-a-dozen, but even after so many variations digital card games manage to innovate.
 Who could have predicted the massive popularity of Slay the Spire?
 Or of games like Slay the Spire on mobile?
 Forever combining the dungeon crawl with smart roguelike deck building.

 Whereas games like Griftlands, currently in alpha on the Epic Store, or Gwent’s Thronebreaker show how entire worlds can be built using cards, and how they represent an alternative to developers unable to create the massive RPG settings of their triple A counterparts.
 The games detailed below may utilise the format in different ways, but they are all equally worthwhile.

-Some are cut-throat tests of supremacy, others more pleasant come-as-you-may types, but all are thoughtful and ingenious in sundry ways.
+Some are cut-throat tests of supremacy, others more pleasant come-as-you-may types, but all are thoughtful and ingenious.
 There are two flavours of card game that currently dominate the niche: highly competitive TCG/CCG multiplayer battlers derived from Hearthstone, and more casual affairs, often translated from physical card games that already exist.
 We’ve woven all of these types into our list of the best mobile card games.

 What are the best MOBILE Card Games?

 It took its sweet time, but the official spin-off of Gwent, the Witcher 3 card game, is now on both Android and iOS.
 It’s quite different from what it was like at launch and it’s gone through several updates and revisions, meaning that us mobile jockeys get a game that’s tight and quite unique compared to some of its contemporaries.
 It’s a power-struggle between two people, but it’s less about pounding each other’s cards into dust or attacking life-points – it’s simply a best-out-of-three bout to have a bigger number than your opponent at the end of the round.